execve — execute program

 NULL.)

-of pointers to strings, conventionally of the form key=value
+of pointers to strings, conventionally of the form key=value, which are passed

 by a NULL pointer.